asangvnit/sysprog-workshop/Docker.md

 CONTAINER ID   IMAGE         COMMAND               CREATED         STATUS                 PORTS                                        NAMES cbd21c8d860b   my-apache2    "httpd-foreground"    2 minutes ago   Up 2 minutes           0.0.0.0:8080->80/tcp, [::]:8080->80/tcp      my-apache-server
 ```
 You can refer to the container by name or ID.
 Notice that container ID in above command is truncated.
-To see the full ID, you can run `dockr ps --no-trunc`.
+To see the full ID, you can run `docker ps --no-trunc`.
 You can stop or delete the container.
 A stopped container can be restarted by specifying its name or ID using `docker start` command.

 ### Lets test if the web server is running
 ```sh